Hotel workers at four Boston hotels walk off the job amid stalled contract talks

 The union says many of its workers work multiple jobs and that hotels took advantage of the COVID-19 pandemic to cut staffing, causing workers to lose income and increasing the workload of staff that remained.

-"Hotel workers are fighting for their economic lives," said Carlos Aramayo, President of UNITE HERE Local 26.
+"Hotel workers are fighting for their economic lives," said Carlos Aramayo, President of UNITE HERE Local 26, in a statement.
 "The hotel industry is making massive profits, but wages just aren't enough to support our families.
 Service and staffing cuts have made hotel jobs more painful than ever, and we don't want hotels to become the next airline industry – where guests pay more and get less while workers are left behind.
 Workers are fed up with the hotels, and we're on strike to make them pay."

 Flynn also came out in support of the workers on X, formerly Twitter, saying that the strike was about supporting working families and building a strong middle class.